 How everything begins is vital – it sets the tone for the future.
 This week’s parsha, Bereishit, is all about beginnings.
 The birth of our world, of our universe – everything began with G-d’s creation: “In the beginning, G-d created heaven and earth.”
-That sets the tone for everything.
 The fact that we are all the creations of Hashem determines our very identity.

 This week’s parsha also tells us about the beginning of humanity, of human history in particular; not only the creation of Adam and Eve, but the very first moments they became aware of their environment.
 According to the Gemara, they were born into a world that was in a state of drought.
 This is quite remarkable.
 When Adam and Eve opened their eyes and looked around them, on the sixth day, there was nothing growing – no trees, no grass, nothing.
 But the parsha says that on the third day of creation, G-d brought out all of the plant kingdom – all of the trees and the grass and the flowers.
 So why was there nothing growing by the time Adam and Eve were created, on the sixth day?
 The Gemara resolves this apparent contradiction by saying that on the third day, G-d created the seeds and shoots, all of the trees and the grass, but they were all lying beneath the surface waiting to emerge.
 They would only start growing with rain (chapter 2, verse 5) – and G-d was waiting because there were no human beings created yet to pray for rain.